gary-archer/oauth.websample.final/README.md

 ## Further Information

 * See the [API Journey - Client Side](https://apisandclients.com/posts/api-journey-client-side) for further information on the app's behaviour.
-* See blog posts for further details specific to the, starting in the [Final SPA Overview](https://apisandclients.com/posts/final-spa-overview).
+* See blog posts for further details specific to the SPA, starting in the [Final SPA Overview](https://apisandclients.com/posts/final-spa-overview).

 ## Programming Languages